loading...

 An Agent Node is an "intelligent decision-making + tool invocation" component designed to enable a Large Language Model (LLM) within a workflow to autonomously select and utilize tools at runtime based on defined strategies, facilitating multi-step reasoning or operations.

-• By mounting a specific "Agent Strategy", the model can leverage contextual instructions, tool information, and its own reasoning results to determine in each execution round whether and how to employ a tool (such as an API, database query, or plugin function).
+• By mounting a specific "Agent Strategy", the model can leverage contextual instructions, tool information, and its own reasoning results to determine in each execution round whether and how to employ a tool (system tools, cloud-side tools, etc).
 It then incorporates the data returned from these tools into the next round of reasoning or output, allowing for a more flexible processing flow.

 • Compared to LLM nodes that utilize simple prompts, an Agent Node can engage in multiple cycles of "thinking and executing" according to the strategy, making it suitable for scenarios that require external data or executable actions.